College and Career Readiness for Texas Students

-Breaking News: Some Texas universities are returning to requiring standardized testing scores, beginning with applications for the Fall 2025 semester.
-Each Texas school needs to have policies that best fit their needs and ACT has options to help your students to prepare.
+Texas universities returned to requiring standardized testing scores, on applications for the Fall 2025 semester.
+Each Texas school needs to have policies that best fit their needs, and ACT has options to help your students with readiness.

 Next Steps